Maintain the safe storage of food during warehousing

 This standard is about maintaining the safe storage of food during warehousing.

-It covers the knowledge and skills required of operatives in the logistics sector who handle food.
-It is a legal requirement for all businesses that handle food (including food, drink and animal feeds) to have food safety management procedures embedded into their operating and management systems.
+It covers the knowledge and skills required of warehouse workers who handle food.
+It is a legal requirement for all businesses that handle food (including food, drink and animal feeds) to have Food Safety Management Systems (FSMS) embedded into their operating and management systems.

 Performance criteria